ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Sets the pace of activities in the project.
 An ideal cadence is carefully designed to ensure a steady work rate and limit burnout.
 The cadence is influenced by the size of the team and the frequency of meetings, but it should meet the needs of the project and the type of work that is being complete.
 # Organization Overview
 Identify stakeholders, customers, project roles, team members, and the project's organization chart.
+# Business Case
+Argument for the project's existence.
+It should be compelling, appealing, and easy to read.
+It serves as the first project proposal and is completed during the planning phase.
+# Business Case
+The business case includes the executive summary, problem statement, options, and project defenition.